Your Heat Pump questions, answered

 🔥 They need a lot of maintenance

 A heat pump can last 20 years – about twice as long as a boiler – and they need less pricey maintenance.
-Our installations include a 5 year warranty for your heat pump (when serviced annually), and 2 year warranty for hot water tanks and radiators installed by us.
-If you'd still like extra peace of mind, check out our optional market-leading service plans.
+Our installations include a 5 year warranty for your heat pump and hot water cylinder (when serviced annually), and 2 year warranty for radiators and other kit installed by us - unless you take out one our market-leading service plans in which case it's boosted to 5 years.
+Check out our service plans for cheaper servicing an extra peace of mind.

 🔥 Heat pumps are just too expensive